Didcot Central Corridor

 Didcot was awarded Garden Town status in 2015 by the national government.
 Significant growth expected in Didcot will mean that without intervention, the local road network will experience considerable traffic congestion.

 The Didcot Garden Town Development Plan (2017) sets out a comprehensive set of ideas and proposals to improve the way Didcot functions as a growing town within Science Vale.
-It proposes an improved public transport network, focus on the promotion of active travel, high quality public spaces and improved connectivity.
+One of these proposals was the Didcot Central Corridor project.

-The timing of the delivery of schemes that come out of the placemaking strategy and the optioneering process will depend on what the preferred solution is, funding availability and whether planning permission and land are required.
+The timing of the design and construction of schemes that come out of the placemaking strategy and the optioneering process will depend on what the preferred solution is, funding availability and whether planning permission and land are required.

 Minimising the impact